UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/1-Initial_Setup.md

 ### Adding additional Network Interfaces
-Please refer to the [SDN](./../Proxmox/SDN.md) Documentation if this is meant to be highly available
+Please refer to the [SDN](./../Proxmox/SDN.md) Documentation if this is meant to be highly available **NOTICE!!!!**: The MTU of the interface when attaching should be set to 1450 See SDN DOCS

 Otherwise please follow the instructions below.
 1. Open the VM management interface by clicking on the VM name in the left column as highlighted in the image below.